Introduction to MySQL ROUND

 Approximate-value Number Rounding

-The rounding of approximate-valued numbers follows the round to nearest even rule and it also depends on the C library.
-In the round to nearest even rule the number is exactly split in halfway and then depending on the nearest even integer value the number is rounded off.
+The rounding of approximate-valued numbers follows the round-to-nearest even rule and depends on the C library.
+In the round-to-nearest even rule, when a number is exactly halfway between two integers, it rounds to the nearest even integer value.

 Example of round function on column values and expressions –